k98kurz/tapescript/docs.md

 ## OP_EQUAL - 33 - x21

-Pull 2 items from the queue; compare them; put the bool result onto the queue.
+Pull 2 items from the stack; compare them; put the bool result onto the stack.

 Aliases:
 - EQUAL